top of page

 By which, I mean the search volume for your target keyword is very low.

-What I can do as your freelance UK SEO copywriter is give your web content and content marketing material a fighting chance to rise up through the search results pages.
+What I can do as your freelance UK SEO copywriter is give your web content and content marketing material a chance to rise up through the search results pages.

 How SEO copywriting gives search engines what they want

-There are plenty of SEO copywriting strategies I've picked up over the few years, and for the right client with clear ambitions and the right budget, I can really go to town on optimizing content for search engines.
+There are plenty of SEO copywriting strategies I've picked up over the years, and for the right client with clear ambitions and the right budget, I can really go to town on optimizing content for search engines.

 It's a process – and it's all about giving Google what it wants.